-- 5 Check the installation details and accept the license agreement. - 6 Click Finish to complete the wizard. - Click OK on the warning pop-up dialog box that shows up during the installation process. - 7 Restart your Eclipse SDK to apply the changes. - 8 When Eclipse starts again, go to Window > Show View > Servers, right-click in the Servers view, and select New > Server. - 9 In the New Server wizard, select EclipseRT > Virgo Runtime and click Next. - 10 Use the Browse button to navigate to the your\SDK\folder\vsphere-client-sdk\html-client-sdk\vsphere-ui\server directory on your development machine. - 11 Click Finish to complete the Virgo server creation.
+- 1 Start Eclipse on your development machine. - 2 Go to Window > Show View > Servers, right-click in the Servers view, and select New > Server. - 3 In the New Server wizard, select Apache > Tomcat v8.5 Server and click Next. - 4 Use the Browse button to navigate to the your_SDK_folder\html-client-sdk\vsphere-ui \server directory on your development machine. - 5 Click Finish to complete the Tomcat server creation.

-Before you start the local Virgo server application, you must register the server with a vCenter Server instance.
+Before you start the local Tomcat server application, you must register the server with a vCenter Server instance.
 See Register Your Local vSphere Client with the vCenter Server Instance.